 The photo above is a one-year-old peppermint plant.
 When I bought this plant last year, I left it in the nursery pot and set it in some soil on a raised garden bench for the summer.
 Those rhizomes are just one year’s growth, winding around the interior of the pot.
 Imagine if those rhizomes had been free to roam the yard!

 I hope the photo above drives home the advantage of growing mint in a pot.
 Even if you’re an avid cook or a connoisseur of mint tea or mojitos, it would be quite the feat to use up all of the plant’s leaves in one season.
 The average home gardener does not need an ever-more-sprawling plot of mint.

 Mint is its best, most behaved self when kept in a pot.
-Even if you decide it must go in the ground, my advice is to plant it in a pot, and then plant the pot in the ground – and dig up and transplant to a larger pot in subsequent years as needed.
+Even if you decide it must go in the ground, my advice is to plant it in a pot or breathable fabric planting bag, and then plant the pot or bag in the ground — and then dig up and transplant to a larger container in subsequent years as needed.
 The sole purpose is always to keep control of those rhizomes.

 When to transplant mint

 It’s fairly easily to know when a mint plant needs to move to larger pot.
 In most growing zones in the U.S., mint will die back in the winter (store the pot in an unheated garage or shed, or at least protected from wind outside).
 It will, in fact, look quite distressingly dead.
 But, hold steady.